GoC-Spending/contracts-data-web/content/department/lac-bac.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Library and Archives Canada spent an estimated \$12.9M in 2021-2022 on contracts.
+Library and Archives Canada spent an estimated **\$12.9M in 2021-2022** on contracts.

+Across 667 contracts active since the start of the 2017-2018 fiscal year, 129 have at least one amendment (19%).
+Of contracts with amendments, the average increase in dollar value was 91% and the average number of amendments was 1.68.
+Cumulatively these amendments represent an increase of \$12.7M over the original contract values.

+The average contract duration was 1.11 years, and the average contract value (not including contracts under \$10k) was \$111.7K.
+The longest contract was 12.01 years.
+The largest contract by value (including amendments) was \$5.1M.

 {{< /entity_summary >}}

 ## Vendors